Nicole Kidman: Biographical and independent films (2010–2016)

-Lion, Big Little Lies and continued acclaim (2016–present)

-In 2016's Lion, Kidman portrayed Sue, the adoptive mother of Saroo Brierley, an Indian boy who was separated from his birth family, a role she felt connected to as she herself is the mother of adopted children.
-She received positive reviews for her performance, in addition to her first Academy Award nomination for Best Supporting Actress, her fourth nomination overall, and her eleventh Golden Globe Award nomination, among several others.
+In 2016's Lion, Kidman portrayed Sue, the adoptive mother of Saroo Brierley, an Indian boy who was separated from his birth family, a role she felt connected to as she is the mother of adopted children.
+She received positive reviews for her performance, in addition to her first nomination for the Academy Award for Best Supporting Actress, her fourth nomination overall, and her eleventh Golden Globe Award nomination, among several others.
 Richard Roeper of the Chicago Sun-Times thought that "Kidman gives a powerful and moving performance as Saroo's adoptive mother, who loves her son with every molecule of her being, but comes to understand his quest.
 It's as good as anything she's done in the last decade."
 Budgeted at US$12 million, Lion earned over US$140 million globally.
 She also gave a voice-over performance for the English version of the animated film The Guardian Brothers.